View as Map

 BOCA by Chef Maria Mazon

-BOCA’s tacos break the mold – no basic cheese, beef, or lettuce here.
-Instead, you’ll find tacos with everything from grilled octopus to fire-roasted corn, all served up on homemade tortillas.
-If you’re feeling adventurous, check out their exotic meat night every Wednesday.
-To top it all off (literally), their salsas have their own flair, with unique flavors like mango-habanero and ginger-wasabi.
+BOCA’s tacos break the mold; no basic cheese, beef, or lettuce here.
+Instead, the tacos have everything from grilled octopus to fire-roasted corn, all served up on homemade tortillas.
+If you’re feeling adventurous, check out the exotic meat night every Wednesday.
+To top it all off (literally), the salsas have their own flair and unique flavors like mango-habanero and ginger-wasabi.

 Assorted breakfast dishes at Calle Tepa (Photo by Hannah Hernandez)